qooleot/ts-api/README.md

 ### Run your app

-You can verify output by using the hosted docs (your route will depend on where you mount the app):
+You can verify output by using the hosted docs.
+The route will depend on where you mount the app, such as:

 http://localhost:3002/api/docs